define-private-public/Masala/README.md

 Sample Games
 ------------
-You can find some example games in the `example_games` direction.
-Drop the contents of any of those folders into the `scripts` folder located in `src`.
+You can find some example games in the `example_games/` directory.
 See the above section (`masala.ini`) for how to change out games.

 `ping` is the default loaded game.
 It's a clone of a classic atari game.
 Use the `A` & `Z` keys for the left player, and `Up` & `Down` arrow keys for the